-While I am keeping busy with professional work and spending time with my wife and three children under the age of 8, I do my best to have fun and find physics in everything I do.
+While I am keeping busy with professional work and spending time with my (beautiful) wife and three children between the ages of 13 and 7, I do my best to have fun and find physics in everything I do.

 - B.A., Concordia College